 I hear it every day.
 “I am fine on my own, I am not desperate, and I have a full life…” It goes on and on.
 I am not sure why we have become so accepting of not finding the person we were meant to be with?
 As Matchmakers, we see what happens when clients meet their person.
 We also see how exponentially fulfilled their lives become.
 My hope is that we don’t get so “OK” with being alone that singles are willing to pass up the most incredible feeling in the world….
 Being in Love!

-Love is an action and it is something that moves us in many ways.
-You have to ask yourself “Am I willing to lean in and get uncomfortable and continue to believe it will all be worth it, or will I choose the path of least resistance, out of fear of being disappointed?”
-If you evade and avoid love then you will miss out on an experience that is life changing.
-If you are driven to succeed in the same way you have achieved all other success, then you can look forward to a deep and true love.
+Love is an action, and it is something that moves us in many ways.
+You have to ask yourself, “Am I willing to lean in and get uncomfortable and continue to believe it will all be worth it, or will I choose the path of least resistance, out of fear of being disappointed?”
+If you evade and avoid love, then you will miss out on an experience that is life-changing.
+If you are driven to succeed in the same way you have achieved all other success, then you can look forward to deep and true love.

 Love is worth the risk!
 Clients have shared with me that it’s like giving birth.
 You don’t remember the pain of it, once you arrive at the finish line. 🙂 Nothing worth having comes easy.
 This is no different.
 The way in which you walk through the journey matters.
 When you can have an open mind and learn something from each date, then things will progress well.
 If you date with the idea that this person is not good enough for you, then you are doing yourself a disservice and missing out on potential network opportunities down the road.